Shabbat shalom everyone,

 What this covenant tells us, is that originally, ‘messiah’ was not a synonym for ‘saviour’; it was merely a title of Israel’s anointed kings – all the kings of Israel and Judah were ‘messiahs’ (even the bad ones); and Israel’s kings were not originally considered perfect human beings – hence the need for this covenant, to keep them in line.

-Messianism is therefore a corruption of this covenant – firstly among mainstream Judaism, that God would give us a perfect king who would live forever, which then in Paullist Christianity became a sinless god.
-Christian messianism comes from post-Exile Judean messianism, so there is no point quoting ancient Jewish teachings on the messiah to justify the Christian messiah, because it’s wrong anyway.
+Messianism is therefore a woeful corruption of this covenant – firstly among mainstream Judaism, that God would give us a perfect king who would live forever, which then in Paullist Christianity became a sinless god.
+Christian messianism comes from post-Exile Judean messianism, so there is no point quoting ancient Jewish teachings on the messiah to justify the Christian messiah, because they’re wrong anyway.

-In my commentary on the completion of the Mishkan (Ex 25:1-26:30), I mentioned how the Mishkan and its symbolism was supposed to give the Israelites such a ‘wow-feeling’ – to give us such a profound sense of, “So that’s what it’s all about”, that when we read about the subsequent golden calf episode, it really hits us in the stomach, how base and how far away from Yahveh’s design and will the calf-worship actually was.
+In my commentary on the completion of the Mishkan (Ex 25:1-26:30), I mentioned how the Mishkan and its symbolism was supposed to give the Israelites such a ‘wow-feeling’ – to give us such a profound sense of, “So that’s what it’s all about”, that when we read about the subsequent golden calf episode, it really hits us in the stomach, about how base and how far away from YHVH’s design and divine will the calf-worship actually was.
 The Israelites made a puny (in relative terms) and powerless idol to represent their God, just because they wanted something visible of God to travel before them.

-Messianic hope is a wasted spiritual life
+Messianic hope is wasted spiritual time

-Think on this too: if you need to long for a saviour to come, then in effect, you are actually saying that you are unhappy with how God is doing the job as your Saviour, and things could be better if there was a messiah to rule over us, instead of God.
+Think on this too: if you need to long for a saviour to come, then in effect, you are actually saying that you are unhappy with how God is doing the job as your personal Saviour, and things could be done better if there was a messiah to rule over us, instead of God.

 Then there is Christian messianism.
 These messianists have been waiting for the messiah to come for nearly 2,000 years.
-There are fundamentalists today, whose entire prayer-life is filled with prayers for ‘Jesus’ to come; their faith is entirely dependent on the coming of the end-times; they are convinced that the end-times are soon, and even castigate those among them who do not hold to the same assuredness, for lacking in faith.
+There are fundamentalists today, whose entire prayer-life is filled with prayers for ‘Jesus’ to return; their faith is entirely dependent on the coming of the end-times; they are convinced that the end-times are soon, and even castigate those among them who do not hold to the same assuredness, for lacking in faith.

-Well, instead of hating on each other, and everyone else, how about this for a novelty: how about showing compassion to the outsider, the lost and the forgotten; how about showing some understanding towards those who are not one of your community?
+Well, instead of preaching hate on each other, and on everyone else, how about this for a novelty: how about showing compassion to the outsider, the lost and the forgotten; how about showing some understanding towards those who are not one of your community?
 How about having a kinder regard towards those you normally spurn and demonise, or how about applying your supposed ideals across the board instead, in all situations, in all of society, and not selectively, just in those situations which you support politically?

 The responsibilities of the Covenant